Tax Strategies for Individuals

 State and Local Taxes

 If you itemized taxes before 2018, you probably know there was no limit to what you can claim for the state and local tax deduction (SALT).
 The tax reform changed that.
-Now the limit for all these taxes is $10,000.

 Here is what you can claim: